Mikejo5000/vsts-docs-pr/docs/report/analytics/building-extension-against-analytics-service.md

 There are a few key things to note here:
 * This extension adds a work-hub-group (extension points are described in [Extension points](../../extend/reference/targets/overview.md))
 * The name of the hub is "Analytics Sample" and it will load the page "Analytics.html"
-* The scope is **vso.analytics** which is the OAuth scope required to access the analytics service
+* The scope is **vso.analytics** which is the OAuth scope required to access the Analytics Service

 At this point the extension can be compiled, deployed, installed and executed following the steps described in the [Create your first extension for VSTS](../../extend/get-started/node.md) documentation, starting from the Create your publisher section.